Glossary of Terms

 We believe in solving root causes, not patching issues

-Inspection of nonmetallic equipment, in order to make informed decisions on equipment maintenance and to maximize system performance.
+Inspection of nonmetallic equipment, make informed decisions on equipment maintenance and maximize system performance.

 Design and supply of supports to ensure the safety and long-term reliability of FRP and thermoplastic piping systems.